Sh0ckFR/french-ezines/README.md

 # French eZines

-French old computer security ezines restaured to be used as mirrors, the sources has been tweaked a bit to be ready to go.
+French old computer security ezines restored to serve as mirrors.
+The sources have been slightly tweaked for immediate use.

 # Important note

-This repository contains malicious codes shared by the original authors, so you are the only one responsible to execute a binary from here even if we are trying to clean the most things possible.
+This repository contains malicious code shared by the original authors.
+Therefore, you are solely responsible for executing any binaries from here, even though we are trying to clean up as much as possible.

-Some articles are also sensitive and may mention for example the creation of homemade bombs, we ask you not to attempt to reproduce this on your side, this project only aims to keep a historical trace of writings in the French infosec community in the 90s/2000s.
+Some articles are also sensitive and may mention, for example, the creation of homemade bombs.
+We urge you not to attempt reproducing these on your own.
+This project's sole purpose is to preserve a historical record of writings from the French infosec community in the 90s and 2000s

 # List of the available ezines